 Ramp up your running with these tips for hill workouts!
 Get stronger and faster with a little extra effort each week.

-Once again, I am excited to welcome back Cindy BeMent of Kicking It In (running coach extraordinaire).
-And she’s ready to kick our booties!
+Once again, I am excited to welcome back Cindy BeMent, running coach extraordinaire.
+And she's ready to kick our booties!
 In my last Run Like a Girl post, I talked about How to Run Uphill.
 Now Cindy is taking things one step further and teaching us how to add hill workouts to our running routines, which will not only help us tackle the hills, but will make us faster, too.

 I'm all for that!